eduard93/zutil-unofficial-documentation/README.md

 | $ZU(140,2,name,timeflag) | Returns modification date/time in $HOROLOG format.
 Returns -2 if the specified file or directory does not exist.
 On Windows systems, -2 is also returned if a trailing slash is specified.
 Using the optional timeflag, you can specify whether to return the modification time value in local timezonetime or Universal time (UTC).
 Universal time is (for most purposes) equivalent to Greenwich Mean Time (GMT).
 | $ZU(140,3,name,timeflag) | Returns creation date/time in $HOROLOG format.
 Returns -2 if the specified file or directory does not exist.
 On Windows systems, -2 is also returned if a trailing slash is specified.
 Using the optional timeflag, you can specify whether to return the creation time value in local timezone time or Universal time (UTC).
 Universal time is (for most purposes) equivalent to Greenwich Mean Time (GMT).
 | $ZU(140,4,name) | Tests whether the named item exists.
 Returns 0 if the specified pathname exists, for either a fileor a directory.
 Returns -2 if the specified item does not exist.
 On Windows systems, a directory can be specified with or without a trailing slash.
 On Windows systems, returns -123 if a valid filename is followed by a trailing slash.
 | $ZU(140,5,name) | Deletes the named file.
-Can delete a read-only file if user has privileges to modify the directory inwhich the file resides.
+Can delete a read-only file if user has privileges to modify the directory in which the file resides.
 Returns 0 when successful.
 Returns -2 if name does not exist.
 Returns -5 if name is a directory.
 | $ZU(140,6,name,newname) | Renames the file specified in name with the name specified in newname.
 May move the file to a different location, if the host operating system supports it.
 Returns -2 if name does not exist.
 Returns -32 if name is a directory.
 | $ZU(140,7,name) | Returns file attributes as a bit map.
 Returns -2 if the specified file does not exist.
 On Windows systems, a directory can be specified with or without a trailing slash.
 On Windows systems, returns -123 if a valid filename is followed by a trailing slash. | | API: %Library.File.Attributes()
 | $ZU(140,9,name) | Creates the directory specified in name.
 Returns 0 when successful, or a negative integer indicating an error.
 Error return values are supplied by the operating system, and are thus platform dependent.
 On Windows, returns -183 if the specified directory already exists or could not be created.
 On UNIX®, returns -17 if the specified directory already exists or could not be created.
 On OpenVMS, returns a negative integer error code if the specified directory could not be created; returns 0 if the specified directory already exists.